DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 ![](./screenshots/wallet_unzip.png)

-## STEP 5: Verifying both Source database instances can connect to the ATP-D database
+## STEP 5: Verifying both Source database instances can connect to the ADB database
-- View the connect string via the tnsnames.ora from the ATP-D wallet on both Source database instances.
+- View the connect string via the tnsnames.ora from the ADB wallet on both Source database instances.
 ```
 cd /root/instantclient_19_8/network/admin
 cat tnsnames.ora
 ```
 ![](./screenshots/tnsnames_cat.png)
-  *Note: Both 11g and 19c Source databases are being consolidated into one ATP-D database, so the connect string will be the same for both Source database instances.*
+  *Note: Both 11g and 19c Source databases are being consolidated into one ADB database, so the connect string will be the same for both Source database instances.*